pramsey/pgsql-ogr-fdw/README.md

 ## Importing subset of tables using prefixes
 Not all ogr data sources have a concept of schema, so we use the remote_schema as a prefix.
-Note this is case sensitive, so make sure casing matches your table names
+Note this is case sensitive, so make sure casing matches your layer names.

-For example the following will only import tables that start with *CityInf*.
+For example the following will only import tables that start with *CitiesIn*.
 As long as you quote, you can handle true schemaed databases such as SQL server or PostgreSQL by using something like *"dbo."*

 	CREATE SCHEMA fgdbcityinf;
-	IMPORT FOREIGN SCHEMA "CityInf"
+	IMPORT FOREIGN SCHEMA "CitiesIn"
 		FROM server fgdbtest INTO fgdbcityinf;

-## Importing subset of layers using LIMIT and EXCEPT
-Note: LIMIT TO should contain layer names and is case sensitive

-	CREATE SCHEMA fgdbcitysub;
-	-- import only layer called Cities
-	IMPORT FOREIGN SCHEMA ogr_all
-    		LIMIT TO("Cities")
-		FROM server fgdbtest INTO fgdbcitysub ;

-	-- import only layers not called Cities or Countries IMPORT FOREIGN SCHEMA ogr_all
-        EXCEPT ("Cities", "Countries")
-		FROM server fgdbtest INTO fgdbcitysub;

 ## Preserving case and special characters in column names and table names
 By default, when IMPORT FOREIGN SCHEMA is run on an ogr foreign data server, the table names and column names are laundered